We Invented a New Kind of Internship

 - instructional (unpaid), which means the Host employer will be able to spend time helping the student improve rather than demanding and evaluating the student’s work product against a budget expenditure, and

-- solicited and secured by students themselves so they gain experience in all the activities they will need to master to secure a job in tomorrow’s shape-shifting workplace.
+- solicited and secured by students themselves so they gain experience in all the activities they will need to master to seek and secure a job in tomorrow’s shape-shifting workplace.

 This redesign also made it a much more dynamic experience for participating students and employers.